luismanuelamengual/NeoPHP/README.md

 ### Acknowledgements

-This library is heavily inspired by Laravel PHP framework (https://laravel.com) library, although many things have been adjusted to be a more a powerfull and flexible framework
+This library is heavily inspired by Laravel PHP framework (https://laravel.com) library, although many things have been adjusted to be a faster and more powerfull framework